storj-archived/storj.io/content/canary/canary.md

 -----BEGIN PGP SIGNED MESSAGE-----
 Hash: SHA512

-As of 6/1/2019, Storj Labs Inc. has never received a National Security Letter, an order under the Foreign Intelligence Surveillance Act, or any other classified request for user information.
+As of 7/1/2019, Storj Labs Inc. has never received a National Security Letter, an order under the Foreign Intelligence Surveillance Act, or any other classified request for user information.
 If we ever receive such a request, we would seek to let the public know it existed.

-- - Police identify victims, gunman in Va.
-Beach mass shooting
+- - Hong Kong police forcibly remove protesters occupying legislative building
-- - Trump's bombshell decision to escalate trade wars is turning point for U.S. policy
+- - U.N. watchdog confirms Iran has breached nuclear deal stockpile limit
-- - Hogan will not run for president, leaving Trump’s GOP critics with limited options
+- - Trump gives Kim Jong Un key concessions — and may be asking for less in return
-- - Britain is at its most delicate political moment in years.
-Now here comes Trump
+- - Trump asks for military tanks on the Mall as part of grandiose July 4 event
-- - Serena Williams ousted from French Open, falling short in bid to tie record
+- - Abortion bans, Roy Moore and the liberals who feel abandoned in Alabama
 -----BEGIN PGP SIGNATURE-----
 Version: Keybase OpenPGP v2.1.0
 Comment: https://keybase.io/crypto

-wsBcBAABCgAGBQJc8sXTAAoJEPQrujgXjffwWQAIAKhvW1R9jKCMkwjvS43OBFJa
+wsBcBAABCgAGBQJdGkeTAAoJEPQrujgXjffw6pYIANqMBh4Gk0xc4yMc0YD3q451
-xQpj22j2FKi3KBfA0g0c8s3TDXR4GKBBEZ35/PmCG3QOiUssSnArfibvBfwTc9xq
+DTdNZyeWxfR44cUzSeloUwEpjX3cdrxYjZfa2yB+uFXGoWMaUmu7pTydDX86ZJ9v
-cDQgaP1BEOp6ve49Mfq+ZF1aAq30dCJVtpuRj65rE4d6+tFQtvA9AQyoaak+boHN
+TTmTsC4FOHZ4CsaNzK92MXXz3+hcmQMUGSbkdOfqtEb1LpOsqVmJwvs2MWA4qP2n
-cOpoDJIePGICrLujTEX952LvZodza9DS1JHDtp3yQipIbFyP/14xq0Z4X5G44GN/
+6jrimL8BDwSBZ2FRjlY0n2EzE9mBIz08KgAPHLMG8bjRDG1QS1KYiXxjLFLVm30+
-8YFm0RypMJMqdmg07S25LkC4KwdMAQhpfvDLQqFJaDaVedKujwkJXdR7sUEy8gI0
+UvoT06i7qCI5YpdwZhAdWKQTiGNn1sRJYWHl7GpFJaZqCcW8zWIFpBNvMo9aEAIz
-tlR8O/tTc8urY8ixi2KsSPTJ5vwA2w+CyM6+Rvj0mI5ybWeZRqiqogRRl/ldZq8=
+9RMVkAY0kpf6C/UKJOwOnN2GW7IUnudV4YtheC6NroYlEMDZQI1BIwhmG8/m8C4=
-=nqnG
+=On42
 -----END PGP SIGNATURE-----

 This scheme is not infallible.
 Although signing the declaration makes it impossible for a third party to produce arbitrary declarations, it does not prevent them from using force to coerce Storj Labs Inc. to produce false